What is better for acne: retinol or retinoids?

 What is retinol good for?

 Retinol and other retinoids are great for treating acne, and signs of ageing and can also help improve skin texture and reduce acne scarring.
+Both retinol and retinoids promote faster skin cell turnover — there are some pretty potent anti-ageing benefits kicking about in their toolbox [1].

-The main difference between retinol and prescription retinoids is how strong they are — retinol isn't as potent, and may take longer to achieve results [6].
+The main difference between retinol and retinoids is how strong they are — retinol isn't as potent, and may take longer to achieve results [6].

 What else can retinol or a topical retinoid do?